Beer ~ Liquor ~ Others

+This organic Michigan cider is slightly sweet with nice tannins and hints of clove, cinnamon, maple syrup, vanilla, and plum.
 One of the best domestic seasonal ciders available.
-Try it by the glass or have the whole bottle.
+Try it by the glass or the bottle.

 This Spanish Basque cider is a longtime Rootstock favorite.
 Fermented in oak barrels and bottled unfiltered, this cidre has high acidity and flavors of tart fleshy green apple, malted caramel, musty cheese rind, a touch of oak, and a bone-dry finish.

 2010 & 11 Jean-Yves Peron ~ “Cidre des Cimes Brut Zero” 6.5%, 750ml ~ $28